Dr Ljiljana Erakovic

 PhD, MSc in Economics and BSc in Economics.

-Ljiljana is a Senior lecturer in the Department of Management and International Business.
+Ljiljana is an Associate Professor in the Department of Management and International Business.
 She received a BSc in Economics from the University of Split (Croatia), a MSc in Economics from the University of Zagreb (Croatia), and a PhD from The University of Auckland.

 Before returning to university in 1995 to embark upon a PhD in Management, Ljiljana had worked for twelve years as a researcher and consultant specialising in the areas of organisational restructuring, business systems development and management information systems.
 In the years of radical changes in Eastern Europe she did consultancy work on privatisation programmes for various Croatian state-owned enterprises.